 The magnetic field is an integral part of the electromagnetic field consisting of electrical and magnetic components.

-Both components of the electromagnetic field are mutually connected and can not exist without the other, except in the following two special cases:
+Both components of the electromagnetic field are mutually connected and can not exist without the other, except in the following two exceptional cases:

-- Electrostatic field in which the magnetic component of the field is zero.
+- The electrostatic field in which the magnetic component of the field is zero.

-- Stationary magnetic field in which the electrical component is zero.
+- The stationary magnetic field in which the electrical component is zero.

 Due to the frequencies used up to 150 Hz and due to the design of the BTL applicators, the magnetic component of the field predominates over the electric one.

-The presence of a magnetic field is detected mainly through its force effects by which it affects magnetically conductive things, moving charges and conductors with electric current flowing through them.
+A magnetic field is detected mainly through its force effects which affect magnetically conductive things, moving charges, and conductors with electric current flowing through them.

-However, it is necessary to take into account these effects of force in the case of metallic implants, especially those that are fixed in soft tissues and are not made of antimagnetic materials.
+However, it is necessary to consider these effects of force in the case of metallic implants, especially those fixed in soft tissues and not made of antimagnetic materials.

-At that time, the individual free molecules are oriented so as to minimize the energy within the field.
+At that time, the individual free molecules are oriented to minimize the energy within the field.

 Magneto-therapy is one of the commonly used physiotherapeutic procedures.
-This method has been shown to be successful in some diseases that require long-lasting therapeutic effects (eg, chronic pain of vertebral etiology or degenerative joint diseases) even when other methods of therapy have been unsuccessful.
+This method is successful in some diseases that require long-lasting therapeutic effects (e.g., chronic pain of vertebral etiology or degenerative joint diseases) even when other therapy methods have been unsuccessful.

-However, it is also necessary to consider that, like all therapeutic procedures, magnetotherapy also has a certain failure rate.
+However, it is also necessary to consider that, like all therapeutic procedures, Magnetotherapy also has a specific failure rate.

-It has been shown that for the treatment of patients in acute stages it is better to use the static magnetic field at the beginning, while in chronic diseases it is better to use pulse magnetic therapy.
+It has been shown that it is better to use the static magnetic field to treat patients in acute stages.
+At the same time, it is better to use magnetic pulse therapy in chronic diseases.